All Episodes

 Irrespectfully, shouldn't that be done by a commission or the city council, not a mob in the middle of the night throwing it into the harbor?

-People do what they do.
+People will do what they do.

-Violence across the whole country.
+This violence passed the whole country.

 That's happening in Portland right now.